auth0/docs/articles/identity-labs/03-mobile-native-app/index.md

 ---

-**Xcode 10.X** - Download and install from the App Store.
+**Xcode** - Download and install Xcode from the App Store.
 After installation is complete, open it so that you go through the first-time setup, which can take up to 10 minutes.
 This will require around 6GB of hard drive space and up to 30 minutes total to complete.

 ---